amirfallah1988/Fashion-MNIST/README.md

 # Caution
 To see the code without any problem, first **clone or download the repository**.
+Then see the result on local system.

 # Fashion-MNIST